Send for Paul Temple: Story

-Paul Temple instructs the Police to guard the First Penguin.
+Paul Temple instructs the police to guard the First Penguin.

-Paul and Steve arrive at the First Penguin revealing that Udmilla is Diana Thornley.
+Paul and Steve arrive at the First Penguin revealing that Ludmilla is Diana Thornley.

-Max Lorraine arrives and is revealed to be masquerading as Chief Inspector Norman Dale of whom he murdered and assumed his identity.
-Mis Marchment is found tied up in a cupboard.
+Max Lorraine arrives and is revealed to be masquerading as Chief Inspector Norman Dale whom he murdered and assumed his identity.
+Miss Marchment is found tied up in a cupboard.

 Steve and Paul drive off together to get married.